Fourier Analysis on Robustness of Graph Convolutional Neural Networks for Skeleton-based Action Recognition: Experiment

 \subsubsection{Adversarial Attack}

-We use the $l_2$-PGD algorithm to evaluate adversarial robustness.
+To evaluate adversarial robustness, we use the $l_2$-PGD attack rather than skeleton-specific attacks such as SMART \cite{wang2021understanding} and BASAR \cite{diao2021basar}.
+These skeleton-specific attacks are designed to be imperceptible by imposing additional constraints such as fixing bone length.
+These constraints complicate the direct control of the attack strength.
+In contrast, the PGD attack strength can be simply controlled by increasing a perturbation threshold $\epsilon$.
+Therefore, using the PGD attack, we can systematically assess the robustness of GCNs.
+Furthermore, we can compare GCN-based action recognition with CNN-based image classification, because the PGD attack is commonly used for CNNs (e.g., as seen in \cite{yin2019fourier}).

 To normalize the attack strength to each piece of skeletal data, we set the perturbation threshold $\epsilon$ as $\epsilon = l_\mathrm{head}\times \epsilon_\mathrm{head}$, where $l_\mathrm{head}$ is the head length of each skeletal datum.
 Fig.~\ref{fig:adversarial_examples} displays adversarial examples when $\epsilon_\mathrm{head}=1.0,3.0,5.0$.
-We do not impose any naturalness constraints on the attacker , except for the perturbation norm.
+We do not impose any naturalness constraints on the attacker, except for the perturbation norm.
 Nevertheless, we observe that adversarial attacks are highly imperceptible because linear interpolation in Section \ref{subsec:notations} suppresses large jittering.